-stainable Development
+Sustainable Development

-nergies

-ate of Conservation

-nagement

-vernance

-pacity Building
+Synergies

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Culture: Focal point of the World heritage convention.
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+National Heritage Board of Latvia - 15.2.

-15.2.
 Relevance and Objectives of Periodic Reporting